- Smockity Frocks - http://www.smockityfrocks.com -

 Our church building has a “cry room” in the back with a window that looks out onto the auditorium and a speaker system so that you can hear the sermon.
 That is, if you can manage to make anything out over the crying.

-This morning after, oh, I don’t know, the preacher’s third or fourth word into the sermon, it became evident to all that the one year old had become possessed with a demon, and I felt the need to take her to the cry room to lay on hands and drive those demons far from her.
-(This has been done many times and it is an effective practice with our children.
-They soon figure out that it is in their best interest to stay quiet during worship.)
+This morning after, oh, I don’t know, the preacher’s third or fourth word into the sermon, it became evident to all that the one year old was not going to be letting me listen, and I felt the need to take her to the cry room to allow the rest of the congregation that luxury.

-When I got back there, I closed the door, as usual, administered the laying on of hands, and waited for the demons to take leave of her so we could go back inside.
+When I got back there, I closed the door, as usual, and waited for her to quiet down.
 At this point, I should mention that my husband was not able to be with me during the worship service, so I felt a particular urgency to return to our pew.

 When she came out of the restroom with the tissues, I motioned her over to me and asked her to try the doorknob again.
 Nothing.